openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 **`files`**

+> Before filling this section, you must ensure that a model is downloadable either from a direct HTTP(S) link or from Google Drive\*.

 You describe all files, which need to be downloaded, in this section.
 Each file is described in few tags:

 * `name` sets file name after downloading